Sam-bot-dev/Game_Flix/README.md

-# GameFlix - Game Search & Recommendation Web App
+# 🏆GameFlix - Game Search & Recommendation Web App

 GameFlix is a Flask-based web application that allows users to **search, browse, and discover video games** with detailed information including **cover images, genres, release dates, ratings, and summaries**.
 The app integrates with **IGDB (Internet Game Database)** via the Twitch API.